DRAE-MLP/PreprocessTweet/README.md

 # Stream.Bit

-A full stack ML pipeline feeding an analytical dashboard that gives companies insight regarding the negative sentiment posted on tweets.
+A full stack ML pipeline that feeds an analytical dashboard which gives companies insight regarding the negative sentiment posted on tweets.

 ## Solution